Dermot Seymour

 Dermot Seymour RUA (b.1956) is a Northern Irish painter, an elected member of Aosdána and an Academician of the Royal Ulster Academy of Arts.
-His work explores a variety of themes relating to conflict, symbolism and identity in Northern Ireland.
+His work explores a variety of themes relating to conflict, symbolism, and identity in Northern Ireland.

 Life & work

 Dermot Seymour was born and raised on the lower Shankill Road in Belfast.
 Seymour studied graphic design at the Ulster Polytechnic between 1975–78, where he was to return in 1981 attaining an Advanced Diploma in Art and Design.

 Seymour's work is a reaction to growing up at the height of The Troubles.
-He juxtaposes idyllic landscapes with a host of other elements, ranging from farm animals to military helicopters, exploring symbolism and identity to show the absurdities inherent in Northern Irish society.
-In doing so he exposes the tensions between militarization and the ordinary rural and urban communities.
-In a 2007 interview with The Sunday Times Seymour said of his work,"...in the North an object is never simply an object: it carries additional territorial significance.
+He juxtaposes idyllic landscapes with a host of other elements, ranging from farm animals to military helicopters, exploring symbolism, and identity to show the absurdities inherent in the Northern Irish society.
+In doing so, he exposes the tensions between militarization and the ordinary rural and urban communities.
+In a 2007 interview with The Sunday Times, Seymour said of his work,"...in the North, an object is never simply an object: it carries additional territorial significance.
 So, for instance, in the North, if you see a cow it isn't simply a cow.
 You ask: whose cow is that?
-It becomes a tribal symbol."Seymour's hyper-real paintings are satirical and oft times described wrongly as 'Surrealist'.
-In a 1997 interview with Ian Wieczorek he rejected this labelling by saying:"Dali or Magritte or anyone like that wouldn't really come into my head at all.
+It becomes a tribal symbol."Seymour's hyper-real paintings are satirical and often described wrongly as 'Surrealist'.
+In a 1997 interview with Ian Wieczorek, he rejected this labelling by saying:"Dali or Magritte or anyone like that wouldn't really come into my head at all.
 I think a lot of those Surrealists were deliberately surreal, they were contriving things.
-I was busy playing around with things that were actually there in front of me, in the world that was around me."As a student in 1978 Seymour and Terence Murphy painted a community mural in the Highfields Estate in Belfast on the side of a high-rise building.
+I was busy playing around with things that were actually there in front of me, in the world that was around me."As a student in 1978, Seymour and Terence Murphy painted a community mural in the Highfields Estate in Belfast on the side of a high-rise building.
 The painting was commissioned as part of the Belfast Community Arts Project '78 with the subjects being members of a local boxing club.
 In 1981 he showed his first solo exhibition at the Art and Research Exchange, Belfast in an exhibition entitled Northern Images.
 He had previously shown in that same space in a group show of1978.
-In 1982 Seymour showed at the Octagon Gallery in a joint exhibition with Leslie Stannage.
+In 1982, Seymour showed at the Octagon Gallery in a joint exhibition with Leslie Stannage.